When one of World of Warcraft’s top 10 guilds recruited Cam as their leader hunter, his suicidal mind surged.

 “Gaming fulfills all of my wishes in one thing,” Cam explained.

 He earned rewards consistently.
-Benchmarks for success were evident, tangible.
+Benchmarks for success were evident and tangible.
 He was given his social interaction.
 Structure.
-It helped him overlook how he had dropped out of excessive college, misplaced pals, were provided too out of form for hockey.
-Or his bullies, his deteriorating circle of relatives life, his faux jobs.
+It helped him overlook how he had dropped out of excessive college, misplaced friends, and was too out of form for hockey.
+Or his bullies, his deteriorating circle of relatives life, or faux jobs.
 He had an identification.

 The addition of “gaming disease” to the World Health Organisation’s International Classification of Diseases this 12 months has spurred a contentious debate on all sides of the problem.

-Nicotine is addictive at its middle: Smoke an excessive amount of, and also you’ll hazard yearning cigarettes, feeling unstable without a smoke, suffering from forestalling, even-even as understanding the health repercussions.
+Nicotine is addictive in its middle: Smoke an excessive amount of, and also you’ll hazard yearning for cigarettes, feel unstable without smoke, suffering from forestalling, even as understanding the health repercussions.

-But while the vast majority of players can enjoy Fortnite lengthy-term without struggling a chief blow to their first-rate lifestyles, is “gaming dependency” a valid problem?
+But while the vast majority of players can enjoy Fortnite, many are struggling, a major blow to their first-rate lifestyles.
+Is “gaming dependency” a valid problem?

 In the Eighties, poker fiends in chronic debt — whose lives suffered because they couldn’t forestall — have become diagnosable.
 They had a gambling compulsion, an impulse-manage issue.